 Impact Protection

 One thing our top recommendation for the best work glove doesn’t provide is much impact resistance.
 For that, you need to go with something that has PVD-reinforced padding on the back of the work glove.
-The best padded work gloves also tend to include reinforcements for the thumb and palm.
+The best-padded work gloves also tend to include reinforcements for the thumb and palm.
 These gloves work well when you need to deal with heavier items that might crush or otherwise impact your hand or fingers while working.

 Why You Can Trust Pro Tool Reviews

-Ever check out a “review” site and you can’t tell if they actually tested the tools or if they’re just “recommending” the Amazon top sellers?
+Ever check out a “review” site and you can’t tell if the author has any real experience with tools or if they’re just “recommending” the Amazon top sellers?
 That’s not us.
-We won’t recommend anything unless we’d actually use it ourselves and we don’t really care who the primary retailer is.
+We won’t recommend anything unless we’d use it ourselves.
 It’s all about giving you a legitimate recommendation and our honest opinion of each product.

-We’ve been in business since 2008 covering tools, writing reviews, and reporting on industry news in the construction, automotive, and lawn care industries.
+We’ve been in business since 2008 covering tools, writing reviews, and reporting on industry news in the construction and lawn care industries.
 Our Pro reviewers work in the trades and have the skills and experience to know whether tools can perform well in the field.